nanocurrency/nano-docs/docs/what-is-nano/living-whitepaper.md

-Title: Living Whitepaper | Nano Documentation
+Title: Living Whitepaper
-Description: Overview of the living whitepaper on the Nano protocol and node design
+Description: Overview of the living whitepaper on the Nano protocol and existing node implementation

 # Nano - Digital money for the modern world